asreview/asreview/docs/source/lab/models.rst

 .. note::

-  Switching to a more complex model, such as those requiring the ASReview Dory package, may take longer to train.
+  Switching to a more complex model, such as those requiring the ASReview Dory extension, may take longer to train.